-30Under30 Nominee: Joseph Wylie
+30Under30 Honouree: Joseph Wylie

-Great to hear from Significant Insights Global 30 under 30 nominee Joseph Wylie who manages global supply and marketing efforts at Precision Sample, sits on the board of Michigan State University’s MSMRA Program, and leads Insights Association- South Central Chapter.
+Great to hear from Significant Insights Global 30 under 30 honouree Joseph Wylie who manages global supply and marketing efforts at Precision Sample, sits on the board of Michigan State University’s MSMRA Program, and leads Insights Association- South Central Chapter.

 So, how did you get into the industry, and take us through how you got to this point?